nygman/hscript/README.md

   Currently not displayed.
 * `unblocker_rules` *required map*: **Routing rules for the sites to Unblock**
 * `unblocker_rules.RULE1` *required map*: **Unblocker rule/site ID**
   Replace `RULE1` with the rule ID.
-  * `unblocker_rules.fb` for unblocking facebook.com
-  * `unblocker_rules.wiki` for unblocking wikipedia.com
-  * `unblocker_rules.goog-us` for unblocking google.com via the US
-  One hscript package can have multiple rules/sites.
+  * One hscript package can have multiple rules/sites.
 User can enable each site independently.
+  * NEW!
+You can now add spaces in the rule ID
+  Examples:
+  * `unblocker_rules.facebook` for unblocking facebook.com
+  * `unblocker_rules.wiki website` for unblocking wikipedia.com
+  * `unblocker_rules.google from us` for unblocking google.com via the US
 * `unblocker_rules.RULE1.description` *optional string*: **Description of the rule**
 * `unblocker_rules.RULE1.link` *optional string*: **URL of the site this rule Unblocks**
 * `unblocker_rules.RULE1.icon` *optional string*: **Image URL of the rule/site**
 * `unblocker_rules.RULE1.root_url` *optional array of strings*:
   * An array of urls that identify the root site.
   * Each url can be an exact site or a url pattern matching.
-  * Examples:
+  Examples:
   * http://www.site.com (match www.site.com and www.site.com/xxx)
   * \*://\*.site.com/** (match a.site.com/xxx but not a.b.site.com/xxx)
   * \*://\*\*.site.com/** (match a.site.com/xxx and a.b.site.com/xxx)